LeeMatthewHiggins/dentity/README.md

 ## Introduction

+Dentity is an Entity-Component-System (ECS) framework for Dart and Flutter applications.
+It provides:

+- **List-Based Component Indexing** - Direct array access for component lookups
+- **Type-Safe APIs** - Generic methods for compile-time type checking
+- **Flexible Archetypes** - Efficient entity filtering and querying
+- **Production Ready** - Powers real games and applications (see the [Asteroids demo](https://leematthewhiggins.github.io/dentity/asteroids/))

-This documentation demonstrates how to use `Dentity` to create ECS-based applications.
-The examples show how entities with `Position` and `Velocity` components are updated by a `MovementSystem`.
+This documentation demonstrates how to use Dentity to create ECS-based applications, with examples showing how entities with `Position` and `Velocity` components are updated by systems.

 ## Installation